 What is Shingles?

-Anyone can get Shingles but the following groups of people have an increased risk of acquiring the disease:
+Anyone can get Shingles but the following groups of people have increased risk in acquiring the disease

 – immunocompromised individuals (organ transplant patients, cancer patients)